School Daze

 The Harlem Globetrotters dominated the 1970′s.
 They had a cartoon series, a pinball game and even made it onto Gilligan’s Island.
 They also played basketball.
 In 1971, one year after the premiere of the first Globetrotters Saturday morning show, King Seeley released a metal lunchbox with matching steel thermos.

 The Fat Albert and the Cosby Kids cartoon premiered on Saturday mornings in 1972 and ran for more than ten years.
 In 1973, King Seeley produced the Fat Albert metal lunchbox with matching plastic thermos.
-It was the first lunchbox ever to have exclusively Black characters pictured in the artwork.
+It was the first lunchbox ever to have exclusively Black cartoon characters pictured in the artwork.

 It took two years after the first airing of The A-Team and Mr. T, before King Seeley released this metal lunchbox with plastic matching thermos in 1985.